A number of products are commercially available that allow for the low-cost screening for the presence of lead.

 One effort by a member of the Public Lab community yielded the following concluding statement:

 - Towards a Citizen Science Pb Monitoring Program.
 Conclusion: “Strip results tend to under represent Pb level (for this specific study water).
 Also significant variability.”
+PDF

 Conclusion: What to Make of These Products